kleveri2/CSE498_CARLA/README.md

 11. Click "Generate".

 # Automatic Map Finder Setup
-1. Open a command prompt terminal
+1. Open a command prompt terminal.
 2. Navigate to the installed unreal engines independant python3s win64 folder.
      A typical example of this location (if you've installed unreal into the root C drive) is:
      C:\UnrealEngine\Engine\Binaries\ThirdParty\Python3\Win64